Undergraduate applications and offers

 Changing preferences after you receive an offer

 Your offer will be to the highest preference for which you are eligible and competitive enough.
-If you're not made an offer to your first preference, but are eligible and competitive enough for your second preference, you’ll be made an offer to your second preference.
+If you don't receive an offer to your first preference, but are eligible and competitive enough for your second preference, you'll receive an offer to your second preference.

 If you receive an offer to your first preference in one offer round, you won’t be considered for your lower preferences in subsequent offer rounds unless you change your preferences.